Building Queries¶

 print(qry.assemble())

-# DELETE WHERE... with multiple clauses
+# DELETE with multiple WHERE clauses (AND)

 qry = (